ellysh/video-game-bots/InGameBots/process-memory-access.md

 ```
 Benefit of `NtCurrentTeb` function usage is delegating to OS a selection of the appropriate segment registers operation.
 The function retrieves correct result for all architectures supported by Windows such as x86, x64 and ARM.

-[`NtQueryInformationThread`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684283%28v=vs.85%29.aspx) is a WinAPI function that allows to retrieve information of the specified thread.
+[`NtQueryInformationThread`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684283%28v=vs.85%29.aspx) is a WinAPI function that allows to retrieve an information of any thread that is specified by handler.
 Base address of the TEB segment is provided by this information too.
 This is an implementation of the `GetTeb` function that is based on usage `NtQueryInformationThread` one:
 ```C++
 #include <windows.h>
 #include <winternl.h>